tktracker/IntuneDocs/intune/protect/troubleshoot-scep-certificate-profiles.md

 - Helping you to narrow down where a problem exists in that communication flow
 - Identifying the key log files that are referenced in subsequent articles for troubleshooting certificate profiles

-The information in this article applies to using SCEP certificate profiles with Android, iOS/iPad, and Windows devices.
+The information in this and the related SCEP certificate troubleshooting articles applies to using SCEP certificate profiles with Android, iOS/iPad, and Windows devices.
 Similar information for macOS is not available at this time.

 To troubleshoot Network Device Enrollment Service (NDES), see the following articles from support.microsoft.com: